MatiasVL/eurderProject/gui/README.md

 ## Story ORBA1: Shop for Items

-**As a user I want to add Items to my basket so that I can keep an overview of the items I am going to order (before ordering them).**
+**As a user I want to add Items to my basket so that I can keep an overview of the domain.items I am going to order (before ordering them).**

 ![](img/order-Order-Items1.png)

 - Every item should have an Add to Basket button, this will add (1 amount of) the Item to the basket
-    - Out of Stock items can still be added.
+    - Out of Stock domain.items can still be added.
 - Technical tip: Keep the Basket in a singleton service or localStorage
 - When an Item is added to the basket, give some kind of visual feedback to the user that this happened.
 - Every Item should have a View Basket button (for now, just a placeholder)

 ## Story ORBA2: View Basket

-**As a user I want to view my basket so that I can see the items I am going to order (before ordering them).**
+**As a user I want to view my basket so that I can see the domain.items I am going to order (before ordering them).**

 ![](img/order-Order-Items-basket.png)